BakerJQ/flutter_easy_popup/README.md

     git: https://github.com/BakerJQ/flutter_easy_popup.git
 ```

-### 1. Define custom popup widget with Mixin *EasyPopupChild*
+## Define Custom Popup Widget
-Define your custom popup widget with *EasyPopupChild*, and implement *dismiss* function which does work that need to be done while dismiss, eg. show dismiss animation
+Define your custom popup widget with *EasyPopupChild*, and implement *dismiss* function which does work that need to be done while dismiss, eg. show dismiss animation.
 ```dart
 class CustomWidget extends StatefulWidget with EasyPopupChild {